Before you start: do you actually want to self-host?

 source ~/.bashrc

-Verify the installation and run the built-in health check:
+Verify the installation and run the health check:

 hermes --version